oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

 ## Introduction

-In this lab, you deploy Spatial Studio from the Cloud Marketplace using Always Free resources.
+In this lab, you deploy Spatial Studio from the Cloud Marketplace.
 The Cloud Marketplace takes care of installing and configuring Spatial Studio and an Autonomous Database.
 The Spatial Studio instance created is meant to be temporary for use during this workshop.
+For this workshop we will be using an Always Free account but you can use a paid account or an account with credits.

 Estimated Lab Time: 15 minutes